 Factors That Affect The Treatment Decisions

-- Open fractures, vascular injuries, associated bony injuries would always require internal fixation.
+- Associated bony injuries would always require internal fixation.

 Non-Operative Treatment

-Distal humerus fracture in adults are best treated with open reduction and internal fixation.
-This allows anatomic reduction and early range of motion exercised.
+Distal humerus fractures in adults are best treated with open reduction and internal fixation.
+This allows anatomic reduction and an early range of motion exercised.

 Nonoperative treatment depends on the fracture type.
-Nonoperative treatment of fractures include casting and immobilization.
-Undisplaced fractures especially extrarticular can be safely managed by casting and immobilization.
+Nonoperative treatment of fractures includes casting and immobilization.
+Undisplaced fractures especially extraarticular can be safely managed by casting and immobilization.

 Fractures with articular involvement, comminution, displacement, or both should not be treated with conservative means.

 But in spite of indications, there could be circumstances where a patient is not suitable to get operative treatment.
-For example, debilitated patients, patients with other ailments that make them a poor candidates for anaesthesia, the problem with local sites such as degloving injuries
+For example, debilitated patients, patients with other ailments that make them poor candidates for anesthesia, the problem with local sites such as degloving injuries

 Surgical Management of Distal Humerus Fractures

-Restoration of articular congruity, elbow stability and decrease risk of posttraumatic arthritis and elbow stiffness are the main goals of surgery.
+Restoration of articular congruity, elbow stability and decreased risk of posttraumatic arthritis and elbow stiffness are the main goals of the surgery.

 Main indications for surgery are